Cubane: Synthesis

 A more approachable laboratory synthesis of disubstituted cubane involves bromination of the ethylene ketal of cyclopentanone to give a tribromocyclopentanone derivative.
 Subsequent steps involve dehydrobromination, Diels-Alder dimerization, etc.

 The resulting cubane-1,4-dicarboxylic acid is used to synthesize other substituted cubanes.
 Cubane itself can be obtained nearly quantitatively by photochemical decarboxylation of the thiohydroxamate ester (the Barton decarboxylation).

-Derivatives

-The synthesis of the octaphenyl derivative from tetraphenylcyclobutadiene nickel bromide by Freedman in 1962 pre-dates that of the parent compound.
-It is a sparingly soluble colourless compound that melts at 425–427 °C. A hypercubane, with a hypercube-like structure, was predicted to exist in a 2014 publication.
-Two different isomers of cubene have been synthesized, and a third analyzed computationally.
-The alkene in ortho-cubene is exceptionally reactive due to its pyramidalized geometry.
-At the time of its synthesis, this was the most pyramidalized alkene to have been successfully made.
-The meta-cubene isomer is even less stable, and the para-cubene isomer probably only exists as a diradical rather than an actual diagonal bond.